 Hildegard stepped lightly at her side as they moved slowly down the Via del Plebiscito.
 The buildings on either side of them were tall, narrowing their field of view and presenting numerous opportunities for an ambush.
 Hanne hated urban combat, but it’s what she was trained for and it was all that they would be getting.
 At the very least, their quarry was much easier to lure.

-The rangers moved silently, allowing them to move into advantageous positions, anywhere where their quarry could be cornered or bottlenecked to their advantage.
+The rangers moved silently, moving into advantageous positions, anywhere where their quarry could be cornered or bottlenecked to their advantage.
 The risen dead were the easiest to handle.
-Even raised by foul magic, they were a simple matter to destroy so long as you took care not to be overwhelmed by numbers.
+Even animated by foul magic, they were a simple matter to destroy so long as you took care not to be overwhelmed by numbers.
 At night, however, there were darker things that prowled the shadows.

 They had been quick to learn from their mistakes, and knowledge brought a great deal of power over the monsters outside the sanctuary.
 If you wished to lure out the risen dead, noise was a sufficient motivator to get them moving towards you.
 Other spirits required more arcane procedures.
 Most hostile spirits would come running at the smell of spilled blood.
 Spirits of battle, death, or simple unformed monsters were eager to find their way to it, and a bottle full of pig blood was now standard issue among the rangers.